validator/validator/README.md

 **Note:** In these instructions, replace _"~/vnu.jar"_ with the actual path to the file on your system.

-To check one or more HTML documents from the command line:
+To check one or more documents from the command line:

       java -jar ~/vnu.jar FILE.html FILE2.html FILE3.HTML FILE4.html...